-A combination of appropriate BBCC Associate degree and WSU extension (correspondence and video) coursework makes it possible to complete a Bachelor's degree in social sciences through WSU without leaving the local area.
-WSU does not maintain a local office, but full information and enrollment services are available through the Pullman WSU Extension Office at 1-800-222-4978.
+A combination of appropriate BBCC associate degree and WSU extension (correspondence and video) coursework makes it possible to complete a bachelor's degree in social sciences through WSU without leaving the local area.
+A WSU distance degree representative is on the BBCC campus weekly, for an appointment call (509) 793-2175.
+Further information may be obtained from the Pullman WSU Extension Office at 1-800-222-4978.